ArrakisFinance/v2-tutorials/README.md

 ### Step 7: Reposition liquidity

-Wait some time (ideally for prices to move more than 1%)
+Wait some time (ideally for prices to move a bit)

 Then you could reposition your liquidity around the new current price with: